prajwalan/sparkjava-restapi-crud/README.md

 # sparkjava-restapi-crud

 This is a sample REST API based on latest Java 8 and SparkJava framework.
-It demonstrates several key functionalities such as implementing GET and POST request routes, setting and checking the content-types, handling the exceptions and returning appropriate responses.
+It demonstrates several key functionalities such as implementing different HTTP request routes, setting and checking the content-types, handling the exceptions and returning appropriate responses.

 ### Implemented REST API
 | Method | Request  | Description  |